Azure-Samples/azure-edge-extensions-retrieval-augmented-generation/README.md

 ### Architecture Diagrams

+> [!NOTE]
+> The latest sample are tested with Azure IoT Operations Preview version 0.6, and Azure IoT Operations Preview version < 0.6, please refer to the Quick Start #9 for the correct deployment yaml files.

+> [!NOTE]
+> The latest sample are tested with Large Language Model Phi2 and Llama2, please refer to the [rag-on-edge-LLM README](./src/rag-on-edge-LLM-32core/README.md) for the correct model file download.

 RAG solution is typically comprised with 2 processes: Indexing and Searching.

 - Indexing is the process of creating a vector representation of the data.